Harry’s claim he killed 25 in Afghanistan draws anger, worry

 “Mr. Harry!
 The ones you killed were not chess pieces, they were humans; they had families who were waiting for their return,” prominent Taliban member Anas Haqqani wrote Friday on Twitter.

-The Islamic fundamentalist Taliban returned to power when Western troops withdrew from Afghanistan in 2021.
-Afghan Foreign Ministry spokesman Abdul Qahar Balkhi said Harry’s comments “are a microcosm of the trauma experienced by Afghans at the hands of occupation forces who murdered innocents without any accountability.”
+The Taliban, who adhere to a strict interpretation of Islam, returned to power when Western troops withdrew from Afghanistan in 2021.
+Afghan Foreign Ministry spokesperson Abdul Qahar Balkhi said Harry’s comments “are a microcosm of the trauma experienced by Afghans at the hands of occupation forces who murdered innocents without any accountability.”

 In Britain, some veterans and military leaders said publishing a head count violated an unspoken military code.